The Hidden Costs of Selling Your Home

 8) Recording fee.

-This fee provides for the costs associated with the public recording your of the transfer of the deed.
+This fee provides for the costs associated with the public recording of the deed transfer.

 9) Survey.